manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/_templates/.gitlab/merge_request_templates/Project Policies.md

 - [ ] The proposal changes internal configuration files:
   - [ ] I have applied the correct syntax to keep the tool functional for developers;
   - Regarding documentation changes: <!-- Pick only one -->
-    - [ ] I have evaluated that this configuration change does not require updating a policy file or comment to substantiate it;
+    - [ ] I have evaluated that this configuration change does not require updating a documentation file or comment to substantiate it;
     - [ ] I have updated the documentation highlighting this change and any relevant information.
 >>>